Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Show description

-Kensi was overweight when she arrived and is working on her diet to ensure that she soon is of a healthy weight.
+Kensi was overweight when she arrived and has been working on her diet to ensure that she soon is of a healthy weight.
 She weighed about 18 pounds when she arrived and was soon down to about 16 pounds, so she has done a great job!
-She is a wonderfully affectionate girl with a beautiful personality and sparkling blue eyes that will easily win you over!
+She is a wonderfully-affectionate girl with a beautiful personality and sparkling blue eyes that will easily win you over!
 She eats Royal Canin Urinary S/O food to ensure that she will have no similar medical issues in the future.
-She is currently living with a half dozen other cats and she has absolutely no issues - she loves them all!
+She is currently living with a half dozen other cats who require the same diet and she has absolutely no issues - she loves them all!
 Please come meet her.
+She would like to thank her sponsors who help provide her prescription food and any required medical care.

 Lawrence